amyoulton/Project_Set_Up_Notes/many_to_many.md

     has_secure_password

 Since authentication is already built in, adding this method into the model enables authentication.
-It adds two attr_accessors :password & :password_confirmation
+It adds two attr_accessors :password & :password_confirmation.
-Adds a prescence validation for password
+Adds a prescence validation for password.
-It will hash passwords automatically and store them in a column called password_digest
+It will hash passwords automatically and store them in a column called password_digest.
+Additionally, `has_secure_password` has validations built in to it that require the password to exist.

 This method requires: